jflam/chat-gpt-jupyter-extension/README.md

 aren't signed in already, or your session timed out, it will prompt you to sign in.

-The extension will run only against local Jupyter notebooks.
+It only works with the classic Jupyter notebook user interface.
+Help is welcome to make it work with JupyterLab.
+It works with both local Jupyter notebooks that you access via http://localhost or notebooks hosted on the public MyBinder service at https://mybinder.org.

 If you want it to work with Jupyter notebooks from a different URL, you'll need to edit the `manifest.json` file.
 It works by injecting script from the extension into the Jupyter notebook web page and asking the extension to use the bearer token obtained by logging into the Open AI service to communicate with the service; the browser extension effectively acts as a privileged proxy.

 This is the only reliable way that I've found to do this as OpenAI hasn't released an official API for the ChatGPT service.